 Whether you’re planning a cheeky weekend getaway or an adventure-packed day trip, the Sunshine Coast Hinterland is always a winner.
 But if you think you know everything there is to know about the lush hills and quaint country towns, think again.

-We’ve put together a definitive list of the best things to do in the Sunshine Coast Hinterland, so buckle up and get exploring.
+We’ve compiled some of our favourite things to do in the Sunshine Coast Hinterland, so pack up the car, turn on the road trip tunes and get exploring.